 - In the case of two candidates for a position, election is by simple majority.
 For the case of more than two but fewer than five candidates, the candidate with the highest number of votes wins.
 For five or more candidates, selection proceeds in two stages.
 In the first stage, votes can be cast for all candidates.
 In the second stage, votes can be cast only for the up to four candidates who have garnered the most votes in the first stage.
 In the event of a tie, votes shall be cast one more time.
 If the tie is not broken, the VP-TEA shall cast a tie-breaking vote.

 - All candidates shall be informed of election results and be permitted to appeal the outcome.
 The TC Secretary shall keep record of votes cast for post-election audit purposes.

-- The method of voting (in person, electronically, by teleconference, etc.)
+- The method chosen for voting (in person, electronically, by teleconference, etc.).